DataDog/serilog-sinks-datadog-logs/README.md

 This repository includes a devcontainer configuration for VS Code.
 To use it:

 1. Install VS Code and Docker.
-2. Open in VS Code with Dev Containers extension
+2. Open the project in VS Code with the Dev Containers extension.

 VS Code will build and start the container automatically.